 Procreate And Digital Drawing Apps

 One of the most popular drawing apps for the iPad is Procreate.
-Not only is it one of the cheapest full-fledged applications in the App Store, but it also supports a lot of features in a convenient and easy-to-learn way.
-Procreate was made for the iPad and works flawlessly with the Apple Pencil.
+Not only is it one of the cheapest full-fledged applications in the App Store, but it also supports a lot of features in an easy-to-learn way.
+Procreate was made exclusively for the iPad and works flawlessly with the Apple Pencil.

 There are a lot of other great drawing apps out there, of course!
 To read more about the best drawing apps for your iPad, visit the linked blog!

 The Apple Pencil is a real beast at what it does and is, no wonder, one of the most favorite styluses amongst digital artists.
-Note-worthy to mention is that a lot of the newly animated CGI work has been conducted with the use of an Apple Pencil, or with a stylus that offers similar features.
+Note-worthy to mention is that a lot of the newly animated CGI work has been conducted with the use of an Apple Pencil.
+Yes, it's that good!

 Not sure if you will like the Apple Pencil?
-Pay a visit to your closest Apple Store (after this pandemic is over) and test it out!
-By doing so, you will get a much better understanding of how it can be possible to transition from traditional art to digital art that easily.
+Pay a visit to your closest Apple Store and test it out!
+By doing so, you will get a much better understanding of how it feels and works with the iPad.